hoppinger/advanced-custom-fields-wpcli/README.md

-Advanced Custom Fields WP-CLI
+#Advanced Custom Fields WP-CLI

 Manage your ACF field groups on the command line with wp-cli.
-Import and export your field groups to add them to git or any other vcs.
+Import,export and clean your field groups to add them to git or any other vcs.

 #Requirements
     A WordPress installation
-    Advanced Custom Fields plugin or ACF5-PRO
+    Advanced Custom Fields plugin or ACF5-PRO plugin wp-cli http://wp-cli.org/
-    wp-cli http://wp-cli.org/

 #Installation